sumukus/ndnSIM/README.md

 1. ##### cd ns-3
 2. ##### ./waf configure --enable-examples
 3. ##### ./waf
 Note: Due to the hardware specification of my laptop, the installation ran infinitely.
-The latop RAM was just 4GiB.
+The laptop RAM was just 4GiB.
 It used up 100% of it.
-So, the reason was due to the compilation of visualizer.
+So, the reason was due to the compilation of visualizers.
 Therefore, I decided to disable the visualizer and install it.
-### Compiling and Running ndnSIM without Visualizer.
+## Compiling and Running ndnSIM without Visualizer.
 1. ##### cd ns-3
 2. ##### ./waf configure --disable-python --enable-examples
 3. ##### ./waf